simplemachines-italy/Alcor6L/README.md

 For now, Alcor6L runs on the following hardware:

-* Mizar32 models A and B from simplemachines.it
+* Mizar32 models A and B and C from simplemachines.it
 * LM3S and STM32 ARM Cortex M3 boards

 The source code is available from: